pillarwallet/common-models/README.md

 <a name="Wallet..ethAddress"></a>

 ### Wallet~ethAddress : <code>String</code>
-The ethereum address of one user
+The ethereum address of one user.

 **Kind**: inner property of [<code>Wallet</code>](#Wallet)
 **Required**: